-In this article, you will learn how to prevent blood clots naturally?
-Here I’ll share the top 13 foods that help to prevent the risk of blood clots.
+In this article, you will learn how to prevent the risk of blood clots naturally?
+Here I’ll share the top 13 13 Foods That Prevent Blood Clots.
 That naturally reduces the possibility of blood clots and lowers the risk of stroke and heart attack.

 Be sure to read until the end because there may be a few foods you’ve probably never known of before.
 Along with that, I’ll also share – what is blood clotting and how it affects our body?